mark@hobbs.design

 The creation of a standardized, systematic solution made it easier for clients to implement the design while staying aligned with their own unique brand guidelines.

-The white-label solution now allows clients to easily brand their experience without the need for thousands of man-hours.
-Out of the box, it offers a premium, reliable experience that can be quickly customized to fit their needs.
+The white-label solution now allows clients to easily brand their experience without the need for extensive customization efforts.